-Chocolate Raspberry Cake is a soft, moist, and delicious layered chocolate cake from scratch.
-In between each layer is a smooth and creamy chocolate buttercream frosting along with a thin layer of raspberry jam that ties it all together.
+Chocolate Raspberry Cake is a soft, moist, and delicious layered chocolate cake made from scratch.
+In between each layer is a smooth and creamy chocolate buttercream frosting along with a thin layer of raspberry preserves that ties it all together.

 Layered Chocolate Raspberry Cake

 This incredible layered raspberry cake is so good and simple to make.
-The texture is so delectable and will just melt in your mouth with a chocolatey flavor.
-The rich chocolate blends so well with the sweet flavor of the raspberry jam.
-The chocolate buttercream puts this cake over the top!
+The texture is so delectable and will just melt in your mouth with an amazing chocolate flavor.
+The rich chocolate blends so well with the sweet berry flavor of the raspberry preserves.
+The chocolate buttercream frosting puts this cake over the top!

 If you are a chocolate lover, you will want to also try these other homemade chocolate cakes including Chocolate Bundt Cake, Best Chocolate Cake, Chocolate Depression Cake and Hershey’s Chocolate Cake.